Mahmood Hussain Law Firm > Dubai, United Arab Emirates > Firm Profile

 Mahmood Hussain Law Firm > Firm Profile

-The firm: Mahmood Hussain Advocates and Legal Consultancy (MHLF) was founded in September 2012 by Mr Mahmood Hussain.
+The firm: Dr. Mahmood Hussain Advocates and Legal Consultancy LLC (MHLF) was founded in September 2012 by Dr. Mahmoud Hussein.
 Since then, the firm has grown to be one of UAE’s leading legal service providers, an active boutique firm with international exposure and expertise that focuses on select clients and quality mandates.

 The firm is distinguished for providing solution-oriented and value-adding services to its clients with strong knowledge and understanding of clients business and commercial needs.
 This success is attributed to the nationally and internationally-trained team of regional and global lawyers.
 MHLF is supported with strategic and planning expertise which is essential for conflict resolution, corporate, policies development and legislative services.